emina-mahmutbegovic/tic-tac-toe/README.md

 ```

 ### Join game
 Can be used by player two to join the game, if it was created as multiplayer.
-Returnes game on which player has joined.
+Returns game on which player has joined.

 Query
 ```